3 Ways to Save & Earn Extra Money for Travel Now

 Get a Side Hustle

 I drive a two door jeep that will reach classic status this year so Uber is out for me.
 I'm also not a very crafty person so an Etsy shop is out of the question.
 If you're like me don't fret, there are still options.
 I used to dog sit and house sit frequently in grad school that kept my restaurant/bar fund pretty flush.
 Get on a neighborhood listserve and send out a memo about your services.
-I did this in and it worked really quickly.
+I did this in and it worked really well.
 If you don't know of any listserves check out care.com to list your services.
 These days I do freelance writing and social media management on the side to help fund many of my trips and it is awesome.
 Think about your skills and what you could offer people and go for it.
 If you need copywriting or social media help, shoot me an email at firstname.lastname@example.org